Welcome to Apoven!

 Are you worried about being judged?

 If not, fantastic!
 You are more than 50% of the way to becoming a fluent English speaker!

-If you answered yes to any of those questions, you probably have very little English speaking practice.
+If you answered yes to any of the questions above, you probably have very little English speaking practice.
 Am I right?

 People who are afraid of making mistakes usually prefer to listen.
 That’s fine!
 For now.
 However, at some point, if you really want to improve your English speaking ability, you are going to have to be brave and start speaking.
-Surprise!
-Yes, you actually need a lot of practice to improve your speaking ability even without anyone to talk to.
+I will teach you how to get speaking practice to improve your speaking ability even without anyone to talk to.

 Anyone who plays a sport or a musical instrument can easily understand that learning a new skill takes lots of practice.
 Your ability to use your instrument well, whether it is your body, your violin, or your voice, will only improve by practice, practice, and more practice.
 There is nothing to be afraid of.
 Mistakes are natural.

 You will absolutely, 100% make mistakes.
 That is guaranteed.

 Mistakes are a necessary part of the learning process.
 Embrace them.
 It is also guaranteed that you will not become a better speaker if you don’t embrace the learning process and start speaking, little by little.